MohamadAlGhorani/browser-technologies-1920/README.md

   } else {
     dataStapTwee.push(req.query);
   }
-  //check if ther is user number on the page of the form and a student number from the log in page if (req.query.user || req.query.studentNummer) {
+  //check if there is user number on the page of the form and a student number from the log in page if (req.query.user || req.query.studentNummer) {
     console.log("user", dataStapEen);
     console.log("info", dataStapTwee);
-  //check of their is a mutch between the student number from the log in and the user number form the data of the form that
+  //check of there is a match between the student number from the log in and the user number form the data of the form that
-  //have been saved before to give back the data of that specifick user
+  //have been saved before to give back the data of that specific user.
     let infoData = dataStapTwee.filter(student => {
       if (req.query.studentNummer) {
         return student.user == req.query.studentNummer;